 There is no best way to set an anchor.
 Experiment to see how it performs.
-One method is to turn the rode around a bitt or a cleat and slowly pay out as the boat
+One method is to turn the rode around a bit or a cleat and slowly pay out as the boat backs from the anchor site.
+When the proper scope has been reached snub the rode quickly, causing the anchor to dig in to the sea bottom.

-- Reverse the engine slowly to drive the anchor in and to prevent it from dragging. - Secure the rode to a bitt or cleat.
+- Reverse the engine slowly to drive the anchor in and to prevent it from dragging. - Secure the rode to a bit or cleat.